MarioMario7/chessCitadel/README.md

 Chess Citadel is a web application of a chess app, using Javascript, CSS and HTML.

-This was a project that recieved 4th place in the Politehnica of Bucharest Scientifc Session for the Faculty of Engineering in Foreign Languages.
+This was a project that recieved 4th place in the Politehnica of Bucharest Scientific Session for the Faculty of Engineering in Foreign Languages.

 Fireabase was used for hosting puropses for this project.